okareo-ai/okareo-python-sdk/README.md

 ---

-Python SDK for intercating with Okareo Cloud APIs
+Python SDK for interacting with Okareo Cloud APIs

 ## Installation